fajarramadhann/fajarramadhann/README.md

 # 👨🏻‍💻 About Me:
+## Introduction

-## Introduction<br><br>Hi, my name is Fajar Ramadhan, but you can call me Fajar, and  I like to explore new technologies. <br><br>👨‍🎓 I am a high school student who will graduate in 2025<br>🌱I'm currently learning about Front End Development and penetration testing.<br>
+Hi, my name is Fajar Ramadhan, but you can call me Fajar, and  I like to explore new technologies. <br><br>👨‍🎓 I am a high school student who will graduate in 2025<br>🌱I'm currently learning about Front End Development and penetration testing.<br>

 ## 🌐 Socials: